 GETTING THERE

-By plane, from Fiumicino airport (Leonardo da Vinci) there are three options:
+From Fiumicino airport (Leonardo da Vinci) there are three options:

-• train to Termini Station – 30 minutes (14.00 euro, trains every 30 min.); then take taxi or bus
+• Leonardo Express Train train to Termini Station – 30 minutes (€14.00, trains every 30 min.); then take taxi or bus

-• hotel pick-up service.
+• hotel pick-up service

-• taxi – 15 minutes (approx. 15.00 euro; see above for luggage fees)
+• taxi (recommended) – 15 minutes (approx. €15.00; see above for luggage fees)

 WHAT TO BRING